Labor Day, on the first Monday in September, honors U.S. workers and the labor movement. It’s the unofficial end of summer in the United States.

 When workers are too strong, we end up creating silly work rules like we had in the 1970s.
 That doesn’t work in a globalized world.
 There will always be someone somewhere who will do the job for less, and never say, “that’s not my job.”

 We need to find a balance.
 Economies stagnate when wealth is distributed unequally.
 Henry Ford, the founder of Ford Motors understood that.
 Realizing that his own workers couldn’t afford his cars, Henry Ford increased wages and guess what happened?
-He sold more cars.
+He sold more cars and made more money.

 Fairer wealth distribution benefits everyone.
 That’s why we need to protect and support the Labor Movement now.